Ullaakut/cameradar/README.md

 The **RTSP ports for most cameras are 554**, so you should probably specify 554 as one of the ports you scan.
 Not giving any ports in the configuration will scan every port of every host found on the subnetworks.

-You **can use your own files for the ids and routes dictionaries** used to bruteforce the cameras, but the Cameradar repo already gives you a good base that works with most cameras.
+You **can use your own files for the ids and routes dictionaries** used to bruteforce the cameras, but the Cameradar repository already gives you a good base that works with most cameras.

 The thumbnail storage path should be a **valid and accessible directory** in which the thumbnails will be stored.

 The cache manager path and name variables are used to change the cache manager you want to load into Cameradar.
 If you want to, you can code your own cache manager using a database, a file, a remote server, [...].
-Feel free to share it by creating a merge request on this repo if you developed a generic manager (It must not be specific to your company's infrastructure).
+Feel free to share it by creating a merge request on this repository if you developed a generic manager (It must not be specific to your company's infrastructure).

 ## Output